Trent Hidlay: 2020-2021

-During the 2020–21 season Hidlay won his first ACC title revenging the previous year's final loss with a 3–1 win against Hunter Bolen.
-Hidlay then capped off his 10–2 season with a runner up finish at the NCAA tournament losing to Penn State's Aaron Brooks in the finals 3–2.
+During the 2020–21 season Hidlay won his first ACC title, avenging the previous year's final loss with a 3–1 win against Hunter Bolen.
+Hidlay then capped off his 10–2 season with a runner up finish at the NCAA tournament, losing to Penn State's Aaron Brooks in the finals 3–2.

 2021-2022

 Hidlay finished the regular season with a perfect record and ultimately finished the season with a 21–2 record, his third ACC title and a fifth-place finish at the NCAA tournament.
 Hidlay started the tournament strong with three straight wins capped by a 6-2 decision of Oregon State's Trey Munoz.
 Hidlay then ran into familiar foe Penn State's Aaron Brooks in the semis, falling 6–4 in overtime.
 Hidlay then lost to Northern Iowa's Parker Kecheisen 7–5 in tiebreakers.
 Hidlay finished the tournament with a win over Ohio State's Kaleb Romero 3–2 to finish in 5th place.